Healthy Colleges Montana

 If your campus is interested in joining Healthy Colleges Montana, please fill out the 2019-2020 HCM Application.

-Healthy Colleges Montana is excited to release 20 professional development stipends for the 2018-2019 academic year.
+Healthy Colleges Montana released 20 professional development stipends for the 2018-2019 academic year.
 Applications are now closed for the 2018-2019 academic year.

 HCM is also providing three stipends to implement the American College Health Associations - National Collegiate Health Assessment.
 Learn more about the opportunity and apply here.